argy13/javascript/knpu/ep2-es6/private-vars-weak-map.md

 [[[ code('15e93df081') ]]]

-Notice that these are *not* being used: I'm not setting them to a variable.
+Notice that "this" are *not* being used: I'm not setting them to a variable.
 In other words, they are created, and then they're gone: no longer referenced by anything.
 Below that - and this won't make sense yet, call `setTimeout()`, pass it an arrow function, and inside, `console.log(HelperInstances)`.
 Set that to run five seconds